 C-Arm and C.T.
 Scan radiation imaging are helpful and essential for accurate assessments in the diagnosis and prognosis of the COVID-19 virus.

-These "active" procedures are very necessary for a comprehensive infection control program, however, they do not address an equally important "passive" static opportunity to supplement these "active" efforts by providing wall, door and window surfaces that resist pathogen growth and propagation and offer a quasi-clean room environment to all occupants including doctors, nurses, x-ray technicians, medical professionals, patients, and visitors.
+These "active" procedures of personal protection, constant sanitizing, sterilizing and decontaminating work areas and equipment are very necessary for a comprehensive infection control program, however, they do not address an equally important "passive" static opportunity to supplement these "active" efforts by providing wall, door and window surfaces that resist pathogen growth and propagation and offer a quasi-clean room environment to all occupants including doctors, nurses, x-ray technicians, medical professionals, patients, and visitors.

 *Side Note: There is no 100% pathogen free clean room

-For the past year, Ray-Bar has been exclusively researching and developing long-lasting and effective anti-bacterial / anti-microbial treatments, coatings and additives utilizing unique combinations of chemical-biological mechanisms and nano-technologies to disrupt pathogen growth, reproduction and colonization on our product surfaces as an option for all of our various medical construction-related materials and products lines as a static/passive way to reduce sources of indirect pathogen transmission and complement other conventional "active" efforts.
+For the past year, Ray-Bar has been exclusively researching and developing long-lasting and effective "passive" anti-bacterial / anti-microbial treatments, coatings and additives of various product surfaces utilizing unique combinations of chemical-biological mechanisms and nano-technologies to disrupt pathogen growth, reproduction and colonization on our product surfaces as an option for all of our various medical construction-related materials and products lines as a static/passive way to reduce sources of indirect pathogen transmission and complement other conventional "active" efforts.

 These Ray-Bar product integrated technologies are scientifically proven to measurably inhibit the growth of germs, bacteria, and other virulent pathogens, and/ or reduce adhesion to resist surface colonization or bio-film development as documented by qualified independent laboratory testing with protocols to established National or International standards.